 Aya is paralysed and has struggled to get the healthcare she needs.

-Since the summer of 2012 we have been working in Lebanon to support Syrian refugees that have been injured by fighting in Syria, by directly providing physiotherapy, mobility aids, and psychosocial support and supporting hospitals and clinics.
-Find out more
+Since the summer of 2012 we have been working in Lebanon to support disabled and injured Syrian refugees, by directly providing physiotherapy, mobility aids, and psychosocial support, as well as supporting hospitals and clinics.

 © S.Freedman/Handicap International

 Handicap International works in Lebanon to protect civilians from the danger of landmines and other unexploded ordnance.
 Our demining activities focus on the country's Northern Province where we are the only humanitarian organisation making contaminated land safe for civilians.

 Although we began working in Lebanon in 1992, our activities have expanded in recent years in response to rising levels of conflict in the region.
 In 2007 we began clearing an area of land in the southern Tyre region, which had been contaminated by explosive remnants of war including hundreds of thousands of cluster munitions.
 700,000 square metres of land have since been made safe and we have safely destroyed 140,000 sub-munitions.
 In 2008 we started demining activities in the area around the Nahr el Bared Palestine refugee camp.